Skip to main content

 Instructions

-Generate a structured Word (.docx) diagnostic report.
+Generate a structured Word (.docx) diagnostic report for a stored signal.

 Requires: ``pip install predictive-maintenance-mcp[docx]``